Examples

 Opcode,

-} from 'lotus-lib'
+} from 'lotus-sdk'

 // Generate 5 board member keys

-const boardKeys = Array.from({ length: 5 }, () => new PrivateKey().publicKey)
+const boardMembers = Array.from({ length: 5 }, () => new PrivateKey())

-const internalKey = boardKeys[0]
+const musig2Result = buildMuSigTaprootKey(boardKeys)

-// Build 3-of-5 multisig script
+// Build 3-of-5 multisig script (fallback if MuSig2 coordination fails)

 const multisigScript = new Script()